 - How do climate-driven changes to the natural fire regime influence successional dynamics and carbon (C) pools within boreal forests?

-- How has fire suppression altered the regeneration capacity of eastern deciduous forests and ecosystem processes such as forest hydrology, nutrient cycling, and decomposition?
+- How has fire suppression altered the regeneration capacity of temperate hardwood forests and ecosystem processes such as forest hydrology, nutrient cycling, and decomposition?

 - How have river diversions and damming changed soil properties and vegetation dynamics in downstream coastal salt marshes?